 Each nurse practitioner is different based on their personal and work experiences.
 Something that might stress you out might not matter to another person.
 Something that brings you peace and fulfillment might not have the same effect on someone else.
 We have to remember to find self-care that matters to us.

-Take some time to identify the positive benefits that come from implementing self-care.
+Take some time to identify the positive benefits that come from implementing self-care in healthcare.
 Work on prioritizing what is important to you.
 Identify what self-care looks like for you.
 It does not have to be perfect, nor the same every time.
 But I encourage you to make an effort to restructure your time and implement self-care as a nurse practitioner.

-To read more helpful blog articles about implementing self-care, creating work-life balance, and conquering burnout, check out The Burned-out Nurse Practitioner’s blog page.
+To read more helpful blog articles about implementing self-care, creating work-life balance, and overcome nurse practitioner burnout, check out The Burned-out Nurse Practitioner’s blog page.

 For time management and charting tips, check out The Nurse Practitioner Charting School– The one stop for all documentation resources created specifically for nurse practitioners.
 Learn more at www.npchartingschool.com